New NYC mayor, an ex-cop, unveils plan to stem gun violence

 In a speech Monday, Adams announced the city’s police department would increase cooperation with state and federal law enforcement to stem the flow of illegal guns into the city and would work to have officers conduct spot checks for weapons at entry points into the city such at bus and train stations.

-The mayor also wants the police department to use new technology to identify people carrying weapons.
+The mayor also wants the police department to use new technology to identify people carrying weapons, including facial recognition technology.

 Adams plan also called for expanding cash rewards for tipsters who share information on gun-related crimes and for the city to help businesses pay to install surveillance cameras, including cameras that point toward the street.
 In return, the city will rely on those businesses to share footage with police should a crime occur.